 It has to be paper – it’s what I’m known for.
 I love papercraft because I can make representations of the real with minimal effort.
-I love how light and colour can create mood.
+I love how light and colour can create a mood.

 4. What is your artistic process like?

 I’m a thinker – sometimes over-thinker.
 So after I finally decide to push an idea, I generally just start to play.
 I try and decide on colour and visualise composition before I start to construct anything.
 This can inform how the objects are made.
-After the building stage I usually procrastinate on the set-up and photography stage.
+After the building stage, I usually procrastinate on the set-up and photography stage.
 For some reason there’s always a little hesitation going forward – it’s probably fear that I won’t do the work justice.
 After I’ve taken lots of photographs I can then pack-up and process the images.
 The editing process can also be consuming depending on what’s going on.
-Each step of the process has it’s own challenges but overall it’s these problem solving opportunities that get me excited to create, not the finished outcome.
+Each step of the process has its own challenges but overall it’s these problem-solving opportunities that get me excited to create, not the finished outcome.